Tennent Caledonian: Sponsorship

 The Tennent's brand is used for sponsoring music and sport; this included Scotland's largest outdoor music festival: T in the Park from 1994 to 2016.
 Tennent's previously sponsored T On The Fringe (part of the Edinburgh Festival), Triptych and Tennents ViTal in Northern Ireland.
-Tennent's sponsorship of T in the Park is continuing in the wake of its acquisition by C&C Group.

 In football, the brand has been used to sponsor Scottish Futsal and historically, the Scottish Cup for 18 years and the FA Charity Shield from 1989 to 1992, Tennents' Sixes and the Tennent's UK Snooker Championship even so the latter was held at the time in Preston in England.
 Tennent's also previously sponsored the Scotland national football team, replacing supermarket chain Morrisons.
 This deal was signed on 3 October 2006 and came into effect in time for the European Championship qualifying victory against France on 7 October 2006.
 This sponsorship came to an end on 24 May 2010.

 Tennents sponsored Scottish football's "Old Firm" duo, Celtic and Rangers from 2010 until 2013 following their contracts with Carling expired at the end of previous season.
 Also, from 2010 to 2012 they sponsored EFL League One club Preston North End.
 It was previously the sponsor of the Irish Cup football competition in Northern Ireland.